How Plants Improve Your Mental and Physical Health

-When you look out the window at a tree or hold a fragrant bouquet in your hands, how does it make you feel?
+How does it make you feel when you look out the window at a tree or hold a fragrant bouquet in your hands?
 Do you feel peaceful or filled with joy?
 If so, you might agree plants have the power to heal.
 Science proves interacting with plants, both indoors and outdoors, is beneficial to physical and mental health.
-Anyone of any age and skill level can enjoy the benefits of gardening and surrounding him- or herself with nature.
+Anyone of any age and skill level can enjoy the benefits of gardening and surrounding themselves with nature.

 Table of Contents: